SARS-CoV-2 Omicron variant: BA.2

 BA.2 was first detected in a sample from 15 November 2021.
-A preprint released in February 2022 (published in May) suggested that BA.2 was more transmissible than BA.1 and may cause more severe disease.
-This was later disproven by a study in late-October 2022, that found BA.2 actually caused less severe disease relative to BA.1 (which in turn, caused less severe disease compared to the delta variant).
+A preprint released in February 2022 (published that May) suggested that BA.2 was more transmissible than BA.1 and may cause more severe disease.
+The latter was later disproven by a study in late October 2022, that found BA.2 actually caused less severe disease relative to BA.1 (which in turn, caused less severe disease compared to the delta variant).
+Another study from 2022 found that Omicron BA.2 had viral loads about twice as high as that of Omicron BA.1 in infected individuals, based on viral RNA tests; the authors suggested this property as a possible explanation for why BA.2 was more contagious than BA.1, and possibly one of the main reason why the BA.2 lineage rapidly replaced the BA.1 lineage worldwide that spring.